moadabdou/cProjectPurchasingManagement-master/README.md

-# to do : today
+# to do : next week
- -add suspend and active  functionalities
- -prevent  suspended  users from  log in
+ -cancel sales